Data structure > labels? Unsupervised heuristics for SVM hyperparameter estimation: Experiments

-Two classification performance measures were employed: Overall Accuracy (OA) which is the ratio between a number of correctly classified examples to the total number of examples and Average Accuracy (AA) which is the mean accuracy in classes i.e. the mean between a ratio of correctly classified examples to the total number of examples in every class.
-The final performance of the classifier in an experiment is the mean OA and AA between external folds.
-Every experiment was repeated 10 times and the final values of OA and AA were obtained by averaging the performance values of individual runs.
+For assessing classification performance, the Balanced Accuracy measure~\cite{brodersen2010balanced} (BA) was employed.
+BA can be expressed as the mean of classification accuracies in classes i.e. the mean between a ratio of correctly classified examples to the total number of examples in every class.
+Compared to the Overall Accuracy (OA), which is the ratio between a number of correctly classified examples to the total number of examples in dataset, it less sensitive to unbalance in class size.

+The final performance of the classifier in an experiment is the mean BA between external folds.
+Every experiment was repeated 10 times and the final values of BA were obtained by averaging the performance values of individual runs.